npras/group/README.markdown

 # Programming Exercise - Grouping

 The goal of this exercise is to identify rows in a CSV file that __may__ represent the __same person__ based on a provided __Matching Type__ (definition below).

 The resulting program should allow us to test at least three matching types:
- - one that matches records with the same email address
+ - one that matches records with the same email address - same_email
- - one that matches records with the same phone phone number
+ - one that matches records with the same phone phone number - same_phone
- - one that matches records with the same email address OR the same phone number
+ - one that matches records with the same email address OR the same phone number - same_email_or_phone

-## Guidelines

-* **Please DO NOT fork this repository with your solution**
-* Use any language you want, as long as it can be compiled on OSX
-* Only use code that you have license to use
-* Don't hesitate to ask us any questions to clarify the project

-## Resources

 ### CSV Files